Skip to content

 Variable What it controls

-RESTIC_FORGET_ARGS Shell-split arguments for restic forget.
+RESTIC_FORGET_ARGS Whitespace-split arguments for restic forget; not full shell syntax.
 Examples: --keep-daily 7, --keep-weekly 5, --keep-monthly 12, --keep-yearly 10.
 Add --prune only if you do not run PRUNE_CRON separately.
+Add --retry-lock=DURATION (e.g. 5m) on multi-host repositories so a forget that races against another host's exclusive lock waits instead of returning exit 11.

 Sample configurations